- Hard copy (pages sent by mail)

-You send material to an editor via e-mail attachment (usually in Microsoft Word or WordPerfect).
+You send material to an editor via email attachment (in Microsoft Word).
 If there is a compatibility issue, files may be sent in Rich Text Format or whatever program you and the editor both have.

 With this feature selected, every change the editor makes to the document is marked in red (or whatever color is selected) so you can easily see the suggested additions and deletions.

 When you open files that have been edited with this feature, you simply place the cursor over one of the changes and right-click.
 A menu box pops up that allows you to “accept” or “reject” that change.
 To accept or reject multiple changes, you can highlight the changes (making sure the beginning and end of the highlight are both on a change), right-click, then choose “accept” or “reject.”
 To accept all changes made in a document, click “accept all changes.”